Bikiya Graham-Douglas: Career

-Her professional career started when cast in the Femi Oguns' play Torn at the Arcola Theatre London.
-Graham-Douglas worked with the Africa Unite Music Group which sponsored the first best African Act category at the MOBO Awards.
+Graham-Douglas worked with the Africa Unite Music Group, which sponsored the first best African Act category at the MOBO Awards.
 On returning to Nigeria, she worked with MTV Base Africa on the first MTV Africa Music Awards (MAMA) and the National Theatre, Iganmu, Lagos, Nigeria.

 As the founder of the Beeta Universal Arts Foundation (BUAF), Graham-Douglas supports an arts organization focused on promoting the arts through production and education.
-It has produced over twenty plays and has created opportunities for many artisans.
-BUAF has been the official theatre partner for the UNESCO "Port-Harcourt world book capital 2014–2015" and in the past was affiliated with Fela on broad way show when it toured to Nigeria.
-BUAF also launched the first indigenous playwright competition.
+She has created Programs like the Beeta Playwright Competition (2016–present), the Beeta Arts Festival (2021–present), and the Beeta Creative Apprenticeship Program for Filmmakers (2024–present).
+BUAF was the official theatre partner for the UNESCO "Port-Harcourt world book capital 2014–2015" BUAF also launched the first indigenous playwright competition.

-Bikiya is Executive Director of the Lagos Theatre Festival and is an advocate for the Rule of Law and Anti-Corruption (RoLAC) programme with the European Union and British Council to raise awareness on Sexual Gender-Based Violence in Nigeria.
+Bikiya is an advisor at the Ladima Foundation Africa (2019–present) and Lagos Fringe (2018–present).
+She served as the Executive Director of the Lagos Theatre Festival and was an advocate for the Rule of Law and Anti-Corruption (RoLAC) programme with the European Union and British Council to raise awareness on Sexual Gender-Based Violence in Nigeria.
 In 2019 for the 26th FESPACO, she attended as a member of the Feature film jury at Ouagadougou, Burkina Faso.
 She partnered with MTN on her project titled 'Beeta Playwright Competition' (BPC).
+She spoke at the Creative Africa Nexus at IATF in 2022 and 2024.